taoteg/geoPythonScripts/docs/geospatial_concepts.md

 - Because the earth is not flat, the precision of the longitude part of the coordinates increases the further from the equator you get.
 - The precision of the latitude part does not increase so much, more strictly however, a meridian arc length per 1 second depends on latitude at point concerned.
 - The discrepancy of 1 second meridian arc length between equator and pole is about 0.3 metres because the earth is an oblate spheroid.

+## Shapefile Metadata

+### Shape Types

+Shape types are represented by numbers between 0 and 31 as defined by the shapefile specification and listed below.
+It is important to note that numbering system has several reserved numbers which have not been used yet therefore the numbers of the existing shape types are not sequential:

+- NULL = 0
+- POINT = 1
+- POLYLINE = 3
+- POLYGON = 5
+- MULTIPOINT = 8
+- POINTZ = 11
+- POLYLINEZ = 13
+- POLYGONZ = 15
+- MULTIPOINTZ = 18
+- POINTM = 21
+- POLYLINEM = 23
+- POLYGONM = 25
+- MULTIPOINTM = 28
+- MULTIPATCH = 31